vaishs/v-al-folio/_courses/col703-jul24.md

     <h2> <strong>What is this course about, and why should I take it?</strong> </h2>
 </header>

-<p>Logicians will often tell you that the primary raison d'&ecirc;tre of logic is to systematically evaluate arguments for deductive validity, or something equally abstruse along those lines.
+<p>Logicians will often tell you that the primary raison d'être of logic is to systematically evaluate arguments for deductive validity, or something equally abstruse along those lines.
 So why should you, a computer scientist, bother with logic at all?
 Because, as anyone who has ever written a program beyond "Hello, world!" knows, writing code is hard.
 Writing <em>good</em> code is even harder, and this starts even before we have written any code at all!
 Are you sure that what you <em>think</em> you want is really what you want?
 Will your code actually work?
 How reasonable are the assumptions you have made along the way?
 These are questions that logic can help you think about in a systematic way.</p>

 <p>The objective of this course is to learn fundamental ideas that help us create abstract models of systems in the real world, so we can then ensure that they behave as they should.
 This course will essentially cover concepts related to how to model complex systems abstractly while making good choices, as well as how to reason about these systems automatically, with a view to formal verification.
 </p>